Anti-Slavery Convention of American Women: Anti-Slavery Convention of American Women of 1837

 The first Anti-Slavery Convention of American Women was held in New York City on May 9–12, 1837.
 One hundred and seventy-five women, from ten different states and representing twenty female antislavery groups, gathered to discuss their role in the American abolition movement.
+Seventy-one delegates from multiple different states served in the convention, with Massachusetts and Pennsylvania sending the most.
 During this convention, the attendees elected officers, adopted resolutions about their goals, and committed to the abolitionist cause.
-They "organized committees that created documents such as an address to free Black people, communications to other female anti-slavery societies that weren't present, and appeals to all American women.
+They "organized committees that created documents such as an address to free Black people, communications to other female anti-slavery societies that weren't present, and appeals to all American women."